trych/kirby-lottie-file-preview/README.md

 git submodule add https://github.com/trych/kirby-lottie-file-preview.git site/plugins/lottie-file-preview
 ```

+## Requirement

+- Kirby v5

 ## Usage

 The plugin automatically adds a preview for Lottie JSON files in the panel file view.
 No additional configuration is required for basic usage.

 ## Configuration

-You can customize the plugin behavior in your `config.php`:
+You can customize the plugin behavior with the following properties in your `config.php` (shown are the default values):

 ```php
 <?php